Helpful Resources for Upgrading Your Rails App Version

 Similar to the link above, Github also completed a major Rails version upgrade from 3.2 to 5.2.
 It's reassuring to see that even a company the size of Github can run into issues prioritizing and completing a big upgrade.
 Eileen Uchitelle, a Senior Engineer at Github and a member of the Rails core team, shares what she learned throughout the process.

 There’s no better time than now to start planning your catch-up process.
 Even if you’re a few versions behind, upgrades are an iterative process and most easily done one version at a time.
 For apps running on Rails 3.x or below, here are some helpful tips and guides for upgrading to Rails 4.x.

-I came across this guide mentioned in several conversations about Rails 4 upgrades on Stack Overflow.
+I encountered this guide mentioned in several conversations about Rails 4 upgrades on Stack Overflow.
 While there are tons of free resources online, at just $10, this eBook may be worth investing in.
-It’s helpful to have all of your resources in one place when you need to quickly get a Rails update out the door.
-This guide includes 32 chapters on various Rails 4 features, along with a detailed checklist for upgrading.
+It’s helpful to have all of your resources in one place when you need to get a Rails quick update out the door.
+This guide includes 32 chapters on various Rails 4 features and a detailed checklist for upgrading.

 Justin lays out some (nearly) foolproof tips for upgrading a Rails app to version 4.2.
 This guide briefly covers testing, Rails gem updates, and more.
 It doesn’t dig into the nitty-gritty details but is a good high-level view of the best strategy for upgrading.

 How to Upgrade a Big Legacy App to Rails 4

 If you’re strategizing an upgrade for a large-scale app, this article will give you insight into how one team did it – without having a separate feature branch.
 This covers the makeup of the development team, how strategy played a part in the update, and the technical changes that were made along the way.